jaalto/project--ddns-updater-dynu/README.rst

 5. Create configuration file(s) at ~/.config/ddns-updater-dynu/*.conf
    See ``ddns-updater-dynu --help`` for more information about the content.
-   In short: define APIKEY, DOMAINN and ID varbales write "ENABLE=yes"
+   In short: define APIKEY, DOMAIN, ID and add "ENABLE=yes"

 After setting up configuration file(s), call program periodically from from cron.
 You can run in test mode with: ::